 1. Contracts Provide the Foundation for Your Business

 From third-party vendors to partners and employees, your organization relies on contracts.
 Contracts and agreements govern an estimated 60-80% of business operations, making them integral to the smooth running of most business functions.
-Contract management ensures you and your internal teams do not lose sight of what has been agreed and by whom.
+Contract management ensures you and your internal teams do not lose sight of what has been agreed upon and by whom.

 If you or your employees don’t know the terms of your contracts, how can you be sure that you are adhering to the benefits and liabilities they contain?
 Lack of knowledge can result in poor planning, unnecessary misunderstandings, missed deadlines, and unnecessary costs.
 It can also lead to irreparable harm to the value of a contract.

 2. Inefficient Contract Management Wastes Time and Money

 Contracts are expensive to set up and maintain.
 According to World Commerce and Contracting, the average cost of managing a simple contract is $6,900, with more complex contracts reaching costs of up to $49,000.

 Contract management enables you to streamline and automate your approach to managing existing contracts and creating new ones.
 It helps to control costs, oversee payments, and revenue, improve productivity, and reduce error.
 In addition, it provides the information and tools you need to fully exploit outbound contracts and comply with their inbound contractual obligations.